eddelbuettel/ctv-hpc/README.md

   - The [parSim](https://cran.r-project.org/package=parSim) package can perform
     simulation studies using one or multiple cores, both locally and on HPC clusters.
+  - The [qsub](https://cran.r-project.org/package=qsub) package can submit commands to run on gridengine clusters.

 **Parallel computing: Implicit parallelism**